Download BEAT packages

-If you are running Windows you can download a binary package for BEAT (in the form of a self-extracting executable).
-This package includes the C libraries (both for CODA and BEAT-II), the command line tools, the IDL interfaces for IDL 6.3 and higher, the MATLAB interfaces for MATLAB R2007b and higher, and the Python interfaces for Python 2.7.8 and Numpy 1.8.2 (you will need those exact versions for the Python interface).
+If you are running Windows you can download a binary package for BEAT (in the form of a windows installer).
+This package includes the C libraries, the command line tools, the IDL interfaces for IDL 6.3 and higher, the MATLAB interfaces for MATLAB R2007b and higher, and the Python interfaces for Python 2.7.8 and Numpy 1.8.2 (you will need those exact versions for the Python interface).
+Note that this package no longer includes a full installation of CODA (only the CODA DLL library that is needed as dependency for the BEAT-II interface is included).
+So if you also want to use CODA, you should use the CODA binary installer.

-For all other platforms you should download the source package for BEAT.
-The source package contains the sources of BEAT (for every BEAT module, including the C libraries, the interfaces to Fortran, IDL, MATLAB, and Python, and the command line tools), the documentation, and instructions for building BEAT.
+For all other platforms you should download the BEAT source package.
+The source package contains the sources of BEAT-II (including the C libraries, the interfaces to Fortran, IDL, MATLAB, and Python, and the command line tools), the documentation, and instructions for building BEAT.

 |README||BEAT release notes|